Chris FollinBy Chris Follin

 Clear tires, frame, hitch, and differentials before adding throttle.

-Usually helps
+Usually works

 Air down, shovel, traction boards, reverse along tracks, and patient throttle.